socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-17-EXERCISE-Adding-Color-svg-HEARTSHAPE.md

 [SC]
 colorful hearts
 [VO]
 ....which is to add some color to this page.

+[next chunk]
 It's a small cosmetic thing but it will make a big difference to the look of this page.
 That said, if you're running beh ind, you can skip this video and head straight to setting up the nucampsite for workshop, I won't be introducing any new React concepts here.

 [SC]